2022 NISC bid a sign Cavaliers ready for more ACC notice

 Indeed, Molly Grube didn’t even throw for Virginia for a chunk of the early season, yet she notched the win April 15 against No. 2 Virginia Tech with 6 2/3 stellar innings.

-Virginia will try to press forward, get a few more concrete accomplishments in the backpacker while giving the roster the right amount of oxygen to keep growing as the challenges got as well.
+Virginia will try to press forward, get a few more concrete accomplishments in the backpack while giving the roster the right amount of oxygen to keep growing as the challenges got as well.

 “This tournament is so integral in our growth and development as a program,” Hardin added.
 “It’s the first postseason they’ve ever experienced, many have just had one ACC tournament — the mindset you need to play late, practice on different fields, pitching and practicing deeper into May, you’ve got to experience it for it to become normal.
 We are grateful that our administration is so supportive and given us this opportunity, as it elevates expectations in our program.
 As a young team, it helps set the standard, and this can become the norm now.”